erikalena/Analysis-of-EEG-during-mental-arithmetic-tasks/README.md

 ### Feature extraction

 For EEG signals classification, a deep learning model was used.
 The model has been trained on the features extracted from the EEG signals.
-The features were extracted using the continuous wavelet transform.
-Continuous wavelet transforms were applied to raw EEG signals to obtain two-dimensional images.
-The two-dimensional images were then used to train the ResNet18 model.
+Continuous wavelet transforms were applied to raw EEG signals to extract features and obtain two-dimensional images which were used to train the ResNet18 model.
 These inputs can be provided to the neural network as single data items, or they can be made by all the channels (electrodes) available.
 The second option provides the most reliable results as the channels are correlated between each other.

 ### Classification